 Over the course of 12 months, a dedicated employment advocate helps people identify and overcome barriers, such as debt, poor health, redundancy and addiction in order to move forward into education, training and employment in a way which will be sustainable for them.

 Across our city region, we are working to radically improve the quality and scope of apprenticeships.
-We are rolling out gold standard and degree-level apprenticeships for young people to address skills shortages and launching a new Apprenticeship Portal in March 2019.
+We are rolling out gold standard and degree-level apprenticeships for young people to address skills shortages and launched the award-winning UCAS-style apprenticeship and training portal, BeMore, in 2019.

 Our Skills Survey revealed that one of the key barriers to young people taking up apprenticeship opportunities was the cost of travelling to work.
 While students at our colleges and universities had access to discounted travel, this was not the case for those taking the technical route.

 The Apprentice Travelcard means young people enrolled in apprenticeships can get half price bus or train travel across Merseyside when buying weekly and four-weekly Solo tickets or weekly and monthly Railpass tickets.
-It is available for anyone aged between 19 – 24 living in the Liverpool City Region who’s currently enrolled on an approved apprenticeship with an Education and Skills funding agency.
+It is available for anyone aged between 19 and 24 years old living in the Liverpool City Region who’s currently enrolled on an approved apprenticeship with an Education and Skills funding agency.

-Working across the LCR, specialist Employment Officers will work in partnership with Jobcentre Plus to provide a service to support those made unemployed, or being made redundant from, declining sectors and assisting them to access jobs within the construction industry.
+Working across the Liverpool City Region, specialist Employment Officers work in partnership with Jobcentre Plus to provide support to people who have been made unemployed, or are being made redundant, from declining sectors and assisting them to access jobs within the construction industry.

-Skills Bootcamps provide flexible hands-on courses of up to 16 weeks in duration, which are part of the government’s Levelling Up agenda and Lifetime Skills Guarantee.
+Skills Bootcamps provide flexible hands-on courses lasting up to 16 weeks, which are part of the government’s Levelling Up agenda and Lifetime Skills Guarantee.